jakem2141/bb-blackmarket/README.md

 # How do players exit the market?

 Players can simply speak to a ped inside the market to leave.
-Upon leaving the market, the player will be respawned in one of the locations from [ExitInfo.ExitLocations] table (We prefer to keep these locations within a fair walking distance of local traffic or a garage)
+Upon leaving the market, the player will be respawned in one of the locations from [ExitInfo.ExitLocations] table (I prefer to keep these locations within a fair walking distance of local traffic or a garage)

 # FAQ